stetro/digitransit-busstop-sign/README.md

 For the basic usage only the NodeMcu and LCD display is needed.

-* NodeMcu 2
+* NodeMCU ESP32 or NodeMCU ESP8266
-* LCD Display 20x4 with I2C Adapter
+* LCD Display 20x4 with I2C Adapter or OLED I2C Display
 * [Tactile Push Button]
 * [10k Resistor]
 * [Lithium Ion Battery 3.7]